Anti-concentration is (almost) all you need

-The logarithmic-depth designs constructed in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025} can be seen as `coarse-grained' brickwork circuits in the sense that certain entangling blocks are deleted.
-This raises the question whether this deletion is actually advantageous, or whether it is simply a remnant of the proof technique.
-Intuitively, the insertion of random gates into the circuit should not slow down the mixing time, but such effects are known to occur in Markov chains.
+The logarithmic-depth designs in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025}, as well as all of the more recent follow-up works~\cite{cui2025random,cui2025unitary,schuster2025strong,mao2025random}, are based on specially structured circuits.
+In contrast, essentially no progress has been made on unstructured local circuits such as the infamous brickwork circuits.
+From the latter, the structured circuits in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025} can be obtained by deleting entangling gates over certain cuts.
+This raises the question whether this deletion is actually advantageous for the convergence to designs, or whether it is simply a remnant of available proof techniques.
+Intuitively, the removal of random gates should slow down the mixing time, but contrary effects are known to occur in Markov chains (cf.~Ref.~\cite[{Sec.~1.5}]{harrow_approximate_2023}).
 A similar behavior was recently observed in quantum circuits involving Haar-random unitaries that act on an extensive number of qubits~\cite{belkin_absence_2025}.
-As such, the latter does however not extend to local random quantum circuits.

-In this paper, we provide the first evidence that standard random quantum circuit indeed converge as fast as the coarse-grained circuits in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025} by proving the convergence of standard brickwork random quantum circuits to so-called relative-error approximate \emph{state} $2$-designs in logarithmic depth.
-In other words, we show that in the case of the state $2$-design property the extra structure in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025} is not necessary and that the result of Ref.~\cite{belkin_absence_2025} does not qualitatively apply to local random quantum circuits.
-Our proof is remarkably short and reduces the relative-error state $2$-design property to the convergence of the collision probability (i.e.~\emph{anti-concentration}).
-Interestingly, the inverse implication is always true, hence \emph{anti-concentration is all you need} for the here considered state ensembles.
-Finally, we also briefly discuss the case of unitary designs and why anti-concentration may generally not be enough there.
-These intricacies are illustrated in parallel work \cite{belkin_2025} which also gives evidence that anti-concentration may nevertheless be enough for the unitary 2-design property in 1D brickwork circuits.
+In this letter, we provide the first evidence that standard random quantum circuits indeed converge as fast as the coarse-grained circuits in Refs.~\cite{schuster_random_2025,laracuente_approximate_2025}, demonstrating that this extra structure is not necessary and that the result of Ref.~\cite{belkin_absence_2025} does not qualitatively apply.
+Our proof is remarkably short and reduces the relative-error state $2$-design property to the onset of \emph{anticoncentration}.
+Consequently, standard brickwork random quantum circuits generate relative-error state $2$-designs in logarithmic depth.
+Interestingly, the inverse implication --being a relative-error $2$-design implies anticoncentration-- is always true \cite[Theorem 5]{hangleiter_anticoncentration_2018} (see also the discussion below Eq.~\eqref{eq:relative-error-psd-moments}).
+Hence, \emph{anticoncentration is all you need} for the here considered state ensembles.
+Finally, we also briefly discuss the case of unitary designs and why anticoncentration may generally not be enough there.
+These intricacies are illustrated in parallel work \cite{belkin_absence_2025} which also gives numerical evidence that anticoncentration implies the unitary 2-design property in 1D brickwork circuits.